 Using the information gained from the Visioning Phase, the City launched the Conceptual Design Phase to gather additional input from community.
 In total, nine (9) engagement activities took place in the spring of 2023.
 During this phase, community was presented with potential building layouts, character, and exterior spaces.
 The information gathered from this phase was meshed with feedback from site programmers and department management.
-Please see Attachment A for a detailed summary of engagement activities in the Visioning and Concept Development Phases.
 Fortunately, community and staff's vision for center aligned.
 Below you will find community and staff's preferred building layout, character, and exterior spaces.
-Preferred building layout